The Rules of Carrom or Karom

-If the winner has 24 or more points, then no points are scored for covering the Queen.
+A match is usually played to 29 points and for matchplay, if the winner's score has reached has 24 or more points, then 5 bonus points are NOT added for covering the Queen.

 Carrom is played by four people just as often as by two.
 For the doubles game, partners sit opposite one another and turns proceed in a clockwise order.
 Other than that, play is exactly the same as for the singles game.
 The game has a different character, though, because pieces behind the baseline can be safely left for the partner to deal with unlike in the singles game where pieces behind the baseline can only be moved by the opponent or by rebounding of the board edges.